Serving Kentucky's Schools and Student Athletes Since 1917

 This reminder is for all member school Superintendents, Principals and Athletic Directors within the KHSAA.

-Attendance is required of each school but is no longer specific to the principal or principal certification.
+Per the membership guidelines, attendance is required of each school but is no longer specific to the principal or principal certification.
 The Principal or the Designated Representative listed on the KHSAA website will count toward each requirement.
-In addition, this workshop is on the list of those items that satisfy the requirements for the continuing improvement hours for each Athletic Director per Bylaw 25.
+Also, this workshop is on the list of those items that satisfy the requirements for the continuing improvement hours for each Athletic Director per Bylaw 25.
 There is no registration fee.

-The content for the segments will include sessions on managing the coach and player data for your school, a review of the KHSAA Bylaws, an update on the operations and projects around […]
+The content for the segments will include sessions on managing the coach and player data for your school, a review of the KHSAA Bylaws, an update on the operations and projects around the KHSAA and many required reports and […]

 More